 Frothing milk with an espresso machine is very easy.
 Most machines (including many automatic machines) include a steam wand that hangs off the side.
 This attached arm simply forces steam into your milk, gently warming it with pressure.
 At the same time, it adds air to the milk, which causes it to froth (or foam).

-You will also need a small metal pitcher for frothing.
-These are called "milk frothing pitchers and they are available at many stores that sell espresso machines and accessories.
+You also will need a small metal pitcher for frothing.
+These are called milk-frothing pitchers and they are available at many stores that sell espresso machines and accessories.
 They are a perfect depth for the steam wand and the long handle is easy to hold and control.